Common Warning Signs

 • The presence of meconium-stained liquor (waters)

-• Concerns of women and family members being ignored during labour
+• Concerns of women and family members being ignored, especially during labour